-Palomar Pain Management Center is dedicated to providing you with the best care possible.
+Palomar Spine & Pain is dedicated to providing you with the best care possible.
 Dr Jose Veliz MD believes that patients who are well informed have less anxiety and better outcomes.
 The information provided here is designed to help you understand your diagnosis and proposed treatment and to pave the way for your full recovery.
 It is our hope that this information gives you a greater understanding of your Spinal Pain and allow you to make a more informed decision about your treatment.

 Spinal Pain Conditions

 Palomar Spine & Pain provides diagnostic and treatment services for a broad range of Spinal Pain conditions.
 These include but are not limited to: